wix/cli-app-templates/chart-widget/README.md

 The project includes:

-+ Initial boilerplate code for a simple app with a site widget.
++ Initial boilerplate code for a simple app with a site widget extension.
 + A `package.json` file with your app’s dependencies.

 ## Step 2 | Test the app